-Brad advises a broad range of public and private company clients on start-up and formation matters, corporate governance, debt and equity financing, mergers and acquisitions, technology licensing and transfer, collaboration arrangements, supply and distribution agreements, and other general corporate matters.
+Brad advises a broad range of clients from formation through initial public offering.
+His practice is focused on minority equity investments and also includes start-up and formation matters, corporate governance, debt and equity financing, mergers and acquisitions, intellectual property licensing, employment and consulting arrangements, commercial agreements, and other general corporate matters.
 Brad represents clients in a variety of industries including biotechnology, pharmaceutical, medical device, software, and technology.
-He also regularly represents venture capital and private equity investors in connection with portfolio company investments and acquisitions.
+He also regularly represents venture capital, private equity, and other institutional investors in connection with portfolio company investments and exits.

 - Represented Pfizer, a leading American pharmaceutical company, in a transaction with Allogene Therapeutics for Pfizer's portfolio of assets related to allogeneic chimeric antigen receptor T cell (CAR T) therapy, an investigational immune cell therapy approach to treating cancer.